sagemath/trac_to_gh/Issue 5284.md

 # Issue 5284: Set sage-flags.txt up to SSE2 only when building Sage in SSE2 only mode/remove SSSE3 and SSE4 flags (followup to #5219)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5284

 Original creator: mabshoff